agvantibo-again/NixOS4Gaming/ReadME.md

 ## IMPORTANT: Change your username and hostname in the flake.nix file!
 The configuration will not work if you don't do this.
 I marked where you change them in the file itself.
 Once you have done this and followed the instructions below, run the `sudo nixos-rebuild switch --upgrade` command as your system is not yet using flakes (it will be once these configurations files are active).

+Once you have installed NixOS via the graphical installer (from the NixOS website), you can drop these files in /etc/nixos/ For the very first time, even though you dropped my files, your flake will not be enabled, so you will need to run a `nixos build-switch` command first to enable flakes.
+From then on you can use `nixos-rebuild switch --flake .#nixos` to rebuild with flake enabled.
+I believe that the default hostname when you install will be nixos, buf if not, you have to change the `#nixos` part to your hostname.

 ## What's Included